SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    :value: integer

    Set the port in the user agent request to :arg:`value`.
-This has no effect on the host in the URL.
+This has no effect on the host in the URL nor the ``Host`` field.

 .. directive:: ua-req-path
    :value: string

-   Set the path in the client request to :arg:`value`.
+   Set the path in the user agent request to :arg:`value`.
 A leading slash is ignored.

+.. directive:: ua-req-query
+   :value: string

+   Sets the query string for the user agent request.

-.. txb:directive:: ua-req-field
+.. directive:: ua-req-field
-   :arg: *name*
+   :arg: name
    :value: string, tuple of strings

    Set the field named :arg:`name` to the :arg:`value`.
 If :arg:`value` is a tuple of strings,